 American LaFrance is well known for the fire

 apparatus it produced for 141 years, until it ceased operations in 2014.

 American LaFrance fire equipment can be found at many fire museums in

-the United States, and there are always some on display and pumping
+the United States.
+There are usually some on display, and pumping

 water at musters.
 Finding American LaFrance fire apparatus that

 served the US military during WWII is another story, as they are almost

 non-existent.
 Only one has been found to date, as